 Why do men over 40 need more zinc?
 The ability to absorb and utilize zinc tends to decrease as we age, though we don't know why it isn't well absorbed.

-Fish, crab, lobster, oysters, pork, and meat are among the top sources of zinc.
+Fish, crab, lobster, oysters, pork, and meat are among the top zinc sources.
 The bioavailability of zinc in some plant-based foods is lower than zinc from animal foods due to phytates that bind zinc and remove it from the body.

-Magnesium is a mineral our bodies need for optimal health with it being the fourth most abundant mineral in the human body.
-It is vital for regulating countless biochemical functions as well as numerous physiological systems that contribute to metabolic and cardiovascular health in men (and women).
-We are continuing to learn of the importance of Magnesium and in fact, it is much more important than researchers had previously thought.
+Magnesium is a mineral our bodies need for optimal health, with it being the fourth most abundant mineral in the human body.
+It is vital for regulating countless biochemical functions and numerous physiological systems that contribute to metabolic and cardiovascular health in men (and women).
+We are continuing to learn of Magnesium's importance.

 Current statistics indicate that most men don’t get enough magnesium-rich foods in their diet.
-Additionally, chronic diseases such as kidney and cardiovascular disease, hypertension and diabetes and some malabsorption disorders can contribute to low magnesium levels.
-Excessive alcohol and caffeine consumption and diuretics increase urine output which may lead to low magnesium as well.
+Additionally, chronic diseases such as kidney and cardiovascular disease, hypertension, diabetes, and some malabsorption disorders can contribute to low magnesium levels.
+Excessive alcohol and caffeine consumption and diuretics increase urine output, which may lead to low magnesium.

-Foods that have the highest amounts of magnesium include: whole grains, leafy green vegetables, and nuts.
-One concern that I have with the popularity of low carbohydrate and the ketogenic diet is that it appears that many who try these diets eat little to no whole grains.
-Aside from the elimination of the fiber from whole grains which is essential for a healthy gut, they are rich in this mineral which may have severe implications for cardiovascular health and chronic disease prevention.
+Foods with the highest amounts of magnesium include whole grains, leafy green vegetables, and nuts.
+One concern that I have with the popularity of low carbohydrate and the ketogenic diet is that many who try these diets eat little to no whole grains.
+Aside from eliminating the fiber from whole grains, which is essential for a healthy gut, they are rich in this mineral, which may have severe implications for cardiovascular health and chronic disease prevention.

 The recommended amount of magnesium for men 40 and older is 420 mg/day.
 There isn’t an established amount a man would need for disease prevention.
 Some research does suggest that for every 100 mg increase in magnesium in the diet, there may be a decrease in Type 2 diabetes by 15%.
 However, more research needs to be done.

-Men need vitamin B12 to produce myelin, which promotes proper nerve functioning as well as the production of red blood cells.
-Not to mention several biochemical processes in your body which include lipid and protein synthesis.
+Men need vitamin B12 to produce myelin, which promotes proper nerve functioning and the production of red blood cells.
+Not to mention several biochemical processes in your body, which include lipid and protein synthesis.
 B12 supplementation is usually necessary if a vegan diet is followed since this vitamin is in animal products.
-Although one may not be vegan, if a man follows a plant-based style of eating with only small amounts of meat and dairy, this vitamin may not be significantly present in the diet.
+Although one may not be vegan, if a man follows a plant-based eating style with only small amounts of meat and dairy, this vitamin may not be significantly present in the diet.